okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 * We have expanded and updated our Terraform documentation to cover deeper topics.

-  * An expanded "Manage" section with an article on importing existing resources into Terraform and new resources.
+  * An expanded **Manage** section with an article on importing existing resources into Terraform and new resources.

     * [Manage device connection requirements using Terraform](/docs/guides/terraform-configure-device-signin-standards/)
     * [Manage custom domains with Terraform](/docs/guides/terraform-manage-multiple-domains/main/)